-The Faculty consists of three discipline groups: Old and New Testament; Systematic Theology and Ecclesiology; and Practical Theology and Missiology.
-Postgraduate programmes are offered by the three discipline groups.
+Postgraduate programmes originate from three discipline groups within the Faculty: Old and New Testament; Systematic Theology and Ecclesiology; and Practical Theology and Missiology.

 Our discipline groups work together from within their respective disciplines to explore the research areas for concerted research chosen by the Faculty.
 The Faculty focuses on research about the promotion of human dignity (including combating poverty) as part of the Hope Project.
 Other research areas are: theology and the quest for a hermeneutical approach; the problem of the public ministry of the church; the interplay between ministry and community development.
 Working as an increasingly integrated team, we do research on theological-exegetical issues, as well as on historical, diaconical and pastoral issues.
 The understanding of God within postmodernity and the African context plays an important role.

 In the inter-church debate, the quest for ecumenics is of great importance to the Faculty.
 We give special attention to the unity of the church; reconciliation in the socio-political arena; the pastoral care of people with HIV/Aids; and congregational and community development.

 While some of our Church partners expect of their students only to complete the undergraduate degree, other churches require that their students obtain also the MDiv as well as the Licentiate (from 2016 the Postgraduate Diploma in Theology [Christian Ministry]).